Miserlou/django-welcome/README.md

 Define your email templates in **TEMPALTE_DIR**/email/welcome_subject.html and **TEMPALTE_DIR**/email/welcome_body.html

-You must also define your WELCOME_FROM_EMAIL in your settings file.
+You must also define your WELCOME_FROM_EMAIL and NOTIFICATION_TO_EMAIL in your settings file.

 EXAMPLE: